Simon-Drohsen/Notizen/command-line-notizen.md

 <h2>The common redirection commands are:</h2>

-* > redirects standard output of a command to a file, overwriting previous content.
+* (Pfeil nach rechts) redirects standard output of a command to a file, overwriting previous content.

-* >> redirects standard output of a command to a file, appending new content to old content.
+* (Pfeil nach rechts) redirects standard output of a command to a file, appending new content to old content.

 * < redirects standard input to a command.